 When Statseeker discovers a device, it pulls down a range of configuration data from that device and then starts polling the device for timeseries data.
 This config data gets updated in any subsequent discovery and as part of any rewalk of the device.
 You also have the option to update much of this configuration data from the Statseeker side.
-These changes aren't pushed back to the device, but instead update the statseeker configuration data for the device.
+These changes aren’t pushed back to the device, but instead update the Statseeker configuration data for the device.

 There are a few ways to make these changes, you can apply bulk changes to any number of devices or interfaces through the Statseeker API or via Autogrouping (see Applying Bulk Configuration Changes via Autogrouping for details).
-The option is to make individual configuration changes from within reports.
+Another option is to make individual configuration changes from within reports.
 The ability to make these changes cannot be added to a custom report but a couple of stock reports, the Device Details, and Interface Details reports, do allow these types of changes to be made from within the report.